Bud Foster: "Lunch pail defense"

 Since the 1995 season, a battered metal lunch pail has been the symbol of Virginia Tech's blue-collar mentality on defense.
 Each week a list of goals is put in the lunch pail and a player is chosen to have the honor of carrying the lunch pail onto the sidelines.
 The Lunch Pail Defense Foundation was founded to fund academic scholarships for students from the area near Blacksburg, Virginia.

 Personal life

-Foster is relatives with Heath Bell.
+Foster was named as a recipient the Distinguished Alumni Award at Murray State in 2022.

 Statistics

 Foster's defenses consistently rank among the top in the nation.
 Below are Virginia Tech's defensive statistics since 1995.